Yash-Aparajit/Asset_Compliance_Manager/README.md

 ### AMC Rules
 - ❌ Multiple active AMCs per asset — blocked
 - ❌ AMC for scrapped asset — blocked
-- ❌ Manual file naming — blocked
+- ❌ Manual document naming — blocked

 ### Calibration Rules
 - Calibration is **not** a lifecycle
-- Each calibration is a permanent record
+- Every calibration is a permanent record
-- History is preserved forever
+- History is never overwritten or deleted

-### Events
+### Event Rules
-- Must belong to **exactly one context**
+- Event must belong to **exactly one context**
-- Cannot be edited or deleted
+- Events cannot be edited or deleted

-### Documents
+### Document Rules
 - PDF only
-- System-generated filenames
+- System-controlled filenames
-- No overwrite without versioning
+- No silent overwrites

 ---